BenGOsborn/Markotplace/README.md

 -   Make sure that Docker CANNOT build from an existing image (Im probably just going to do a basic regex check on all of the loading statements)
 -   Change ALL of the URL's embedded in the apps to their Docker compose versions
 -   CORS in Python and Go ???
+- How can I prevent exposed ports for the ones I dont want ?

 - When the app is added / repo is edited, auto deploy the app
 - Custom URL for the appmanager proxy ?